Not a member?

 One more thing ...

-When I was googling "George Inness," I stumbled upon two Wikipedia lists of important people from Montclair.
+Wikipedia has lists of important people from Montclair.
 If you're ever bored and looking for a way to spend some time, here are two sites to explore:

 An alphabetical listing of names of celebrated people from Montclair